Homosexuality in modern sports: Sports leagues and individuals

-Out on the Fields, a survey initiated in 2015 by members of the organizing committee of Bingham Cup Sydney 2014, the world cup of gay rugby, and members of the Sydney Convicts, Australia's first gay rugby union club, is the first and largest study conducted on homophobia in sports.
+Out on the Fields, a survey initiated in 2015 by members of the organizing committee of Bingham Cup Sydney 2014, the world cup of gay rugby, and members of the Sydney Convicts, Australia's first gay rugby union club, is the first and largest international study conducted on homophobia in sports.
 It surveyed 9494 athletes with varying sexual identities (25% of which identified as heterosexual).
 The survey found that 1% of the participants believed that lesbian, gay, and bisexual athletes were 'completely accepted' in sports culture, while 80% of respondents said they had witnessed or experienced homophobia in a sporting environment.
 The rates and occurrences of discrimination based on sexuality in sports are high with 62% of survey respondents claiming that homophobia is more common in team sports than any other part of society.
 Additionally, the study found that the United States was the least LGBTQ+ inclusive country, while Canada ranked the most inclusive.

 There is a gender difference in the responses to male and female athletes who come out as LGBT.
 Brittney Griner softened the blowback from announcing her sexuality by casually coming out in an interview almost immediately after being drafted into the Women's National Basketball Association (WNBA) in the United States.
-This was a month before Jason Collins came out, and there was a media uproar for him, while there was barely any coverage over Griner's announcement.
+This was a month before Jason Collins came out in the NBA, and there was a media uproar for him, while there was barely any coverage over Griner's announcement.

-The National Collegiate Athletic Association (NCAA) announced its support of LGBT student-athletes, coaches, and administrators in intercollegiate athletics, in 2010.
-Since then, the association has been defending its core values of equality, inclusion, fairness, and respect in regard to all people involved in NCAA sports and events.
-The defense of these values has very publicly come into play in determining host cities for championship events.
-The NCAA expressed concern over Indiana's Religious Freedom Restoration Act and the hosting of the 2015 Men's Basketball Final Four Tournament, and it banned North Carolina from hosting championship events until 2019 after it passed the Public Facilities Privacy and Security Act (H.B.
-2).
+International

-Legal cases in the United States
+Olympics and Paralympics

-The case of Jennifer Harris against Penn State, more specifically their women's basketball coach Rene Portland, was about homosexuality.
-In 2006, the National Center for Lesbian Rights accused Rene Portland of forcing Jennifer Harris to transfer because of bias against lesbians.
-The advocacy group claimed that Portland was biased against lesbians for decades, citing a 1986 interview in which she stated that she would not have lesbians in her program.
-The lawsuit was eventually settled out of court, with Penn State finding Portland in violation of policy.
-She was fined $10,000 by the university in lieu of a one-game suspension, and warned that another infraction would result in the termination of her employment.
-Portland resigned from her position as women's head basketball coach in March 2007.
+LGBTQ athletes have competed in the Olympic and Paralympic games since their origins.
+Summer sports tend to have more out athletes than winter sports.
+The number of out LGBTQ athletes has trended upwards over the years, peaking in the 2020 Summer Olympics with 331 out athletes and the 2020 Summer Paralympics with 51 out athletes.
+Controversies and protests have resulted, often affected by which country was hosting.